Lovejoy on the devotion of their fans and plans for new music at Reading 2023

 “Yeah, we’ve been working on some stuff.
 We can’t wait for more songs,” they explained.
 “We have stuff coming.
 That’s what we’re trying to say!”

-As for what the new music will sound like, or when we can expect to see it, Soot kept all details on the project firmly under wraps.
+As for what the new music will sound like, or when we can expect to see it, Gold kept all details on the project firmly under wraps.
 “They’ll hit me [if I say anymore]” he joked, gesturing to his bandmates, who had their eyes fixated on him.
 “They have a shock collar around my waist.
 And if I speak, I get zapped every time… I want to tell you, but I can’t.”

 Check back at NME here for the latest news, reviews, interviews, photos and more from Reading & Leeds 2023.